kalimawiki/blog-writing/content/posts/in-depth-with-insilico-medicine:-redefining-pharma-through-artificial-intelligence-2025-06-17.md

 ### Capital Raised and Funding Rounds

-Since inception, Insilico Medicine has raised over **$60 million** through multiple funding rounds, including seed, Series A, and strategic investments.
+Since its inception, Insilico Medicine has raised over **$60 million** through multiple funding rounds, including seed, Series A, and strategic investments.
 Notable investors include **Pavilion Capital**, **Baidu Ventures**, **Eight Roads Ventures**, and other venture funds specialized in deep tech and life sciences.
 These funds have been instrumental in expanding their AI platform capabilities, accelerating pipeline development, and scaling laboratory validation efforts.

 ### Current Financial Position and Development Milestones